 - Add eggs, one at a time, beating well after each.

-- Add mashed banana and beat until well combined.
+- Add mashed banana and vanilla, then beat until well combined.

 - Sift together dry ingredients and add to banana mixture, and starting slowly, blend until dry ingredients are fully incorporated.